rohany/rohany.github.io/src/content/blog/research-ideas.md

 ---

-I'm in an awkward time near the end of my PhD, where I just submitted the first draft of my thesis and am twiddling my thumbs waiting to hear back from academic job interviews.
+I'm in an awkward time near the end of my PhD, where I just submitted the first draft of my thesis and am twiddling my thumbs waiting to hear back from faculty positions.
 Because of the timelines around graduation and potentially starting a new job, it feels hard to jump into a new long term research project.
-Instead, it's been an [introspective](https://x.com/MorePerfectUS/status/2033583724311286051) time, where I've been reflecting on what did and didn't go well during my PhD, as well as trying to think deeply about what I want to do in the future.
+Instead, it's been an [introspective](https://x.com/MorePerfectUS/status/2033583724311286051) time, where I've been reflecting on what did and didn't go well during my PhD, as well as trying to really think about what I want to do in the future.

 In this post I want to discuss *research ideas*.
 Where do they come from?
 What are the characteristics of good ideas?
 Do researchers always have ideas to work on?
-Unfortunately, I don't have exact answers for these questions, and I don't think that there *are* definitive answers for these questions either.
-However, being able to answer these questions is the entire point of doing a PhD!
+Unfortunately, I don't have exact answers for these questions, and also I don't think that there *are* definitive answers for these questions.
+However, figuring out the answers to these questions is the point of doing a PhD!
 So, I will provide some overall strategies and observations for finding and picking research problems that have been successful for me over the last few years.
 I hope to "peel back the covers" of research, especially for younger students, where the story presented in the final publication almost never looks like what happened in real life.
 As usual, I can't speak to the generalization of these experiences